KhangKuro/Project-Diabetes-Prediction-System/README.md

 - Age
 - Outcome

-Bộ dữ liệu không có giá trị bị thiếu.
-Tuy nhiên, cần tiền xử lý dữ liệu để thay thế các giá trị bằng 0.
+The dataset has no missing values.
+However, data preprocessing is required to replace values with 0.

-### 3. Data Visualization - Trực Quan Hóa Dữ Liệu
+### 3. Data Visualization

-#### 3.1 Đồ thị Boxplot
+#### 3.1 Boxplot

-Biểu đồ boxplot thể hiện vị trí phân bố của dữ liệu từng biến trong bộ dữ liệu.
+The boxplot illustrates the distributional position of each variable in the dataset.

-#### 3.2 Biểu Đồ Cột và Đường Cong Ước Lượng
+#### 3.2 Column and Estimated Curve Charts

-Đường cong ước lượng của mỗi biến thể hiện phân phối của biến đó.
+The estimated curve of each variable represents its distribution.

-### 4. Data Pre-processing - Tiền Xử Lý Dữ Liệu
+### 4. Data Pre-processing

-#### 4.1 Xử Lý Giá Trị Thiếu
+#### 4.1 Handling Missing Values

-Cần thay thế các giá trị bằng 0 trong bộ dữ liệu.
+Replacement of values with 0 in the dataset is necessary.

-#### 4.2 Xử Lý Mất Cân Bằng Dữ Liệu
+#### 4.2 Addressing Data Imbalance

-Cần xử lý mất cân bằng dữ liệu trong quá trình xây dựng mô hình Machine Learning.
+Addressing data imbalance during the Machine Learning model building process.

-### 5. Model Building - Xây Dựng Mô Hình
+### 5. Model Building

-#### 5.1 Chia Dữ Liệu và So Sánh Mô Hình
+#### 5.1 Data Splitting and Model Comparison

-Sử dụng các thuật toán khác nhau và so sánh hiệu suất của chúng.
+Utilizing different algorithms and comparing their performance.

-#### 5.2 Chọn Mô Hình
+#### 5.2 Model Selection

-Sử dụng Decision Tree với hiệu suất cao nhất.
+Using Decision Tree with the highest performance.

-### 6. Review - Đánh Giá Mô Hình
+### 6. Review

 #### 6.1 Classification Report

-Đánh giá kết quả mô hình dự đoán.
+Evaluation of the prediction model's results.

 #### 6.2 Confusion Matrix

-Hiển thị kết quả dự đoán của mô hình trên ma trận nhầm lẫn.
+Displaying the model's prediction results on the confusion matrix.

 ---

-Cảm ơn bạn đã đọc. Đừng ngần ngại đóng góp ý kiến hoặc thêm thông tin vào dự án!
+Thank you for reading.
+Feel free to contribute opinions or add information to the project!
 Special thanks to LinhChiHo for their invaluable guidance and insights throughout the development of this project!